-D) Visit MUSC.edu for information on effectively promoting your event on campus through the communications’ network.
+D) Visit the Student Programs and Student Diversity Communications webpage (Note: Alcohol can not be advertised on these communication methods) for information on effectively promoting your event on campus through the communications’ network.

 General Event Supervision

 A) Designate an “event manager” who will abstain from drinking and be responsible for supervising the party from beginning to end.
 Multiple managers for larger events are recommended.
-Ideally, event manager(s) will have read this information and/or attended a “Responsible Hosting Training Session” and helped complete the “Event Approval Form.”
+Ideally, event manager(s) will have read this information and helped complete the MUSC Alcohol Service Request Form.

 B) In addition, one or more off-duty MUSC Public Safety officers or private security should be hired to assist with the event management.
 Public Safety officers will help manage the entrance; monitor the event in progress; and help assess guests’ conditions when the party is over.
 To arrange for Public Safety’s presence at your event, contact Major Dorothy Simmons at 792-4196.
 This should be done at least 2 weeks prior to the date the officer (s) are needed.
 The number of officers required will be determined according to the event location and the number of guests expected.
 Officers must be paid upon conclusion of the event.
-The cost is $25/hour (minimum of 2 hours).
 Arrange for Officer(s) to arrive 30 minutes before the event begins and to stay 30 minutes after or until all guests have left.

 Managing the Door